 Our job as immigration advocates is to meet the storytellers that ignite our passion for the work…To go to the frontlines and see the impacts of anti-immigrant policies and learn from the folks on the ground supporting asylum seekers on their journeys.
 Sofia Rosales-Zeledon, Grassroots Advocacy Associate with the American Immigration Lawyers Association

-Read reflections from trip participants
+Read reflections from past trip participants

 Mexico is a Cemetery for Migrants